Purdue University School of Aeronautics and Astronautics: Student organizations

-The School of Aeronautics & Astronautics is also home to 9 student organizations that engage its members in a wide array of social, outreach, engineering and service activities.
-They are:
+The School of Aeronautics & Astronautics is also home to many student organizations that engage its members in a wide array of social, outreach, engineering and service activities.

-AAE Graduate Women's Gathering

-The student organization formed in 2011 brings together graduate women in a comfortable setting for mentoring experiences to meet and share information and strategies for achievement of personal, academic, and professional success.

 Aero Assist

 Aero Assist is a student organization at Purdue University that caters to graduate students within the school of Aeronautics & Astronautics.
 A committee of 10 graduate students organizes several activities that are beneficial to graduate students such as the Research Symposium Series, the Graduate Mentor Program and recreational/leisure activities for the students.

 Aeronautical and Astronautical Engineering Student Advisory Council

 AAESAC serves to facilitate interactions and the relationship between faculty and the student body, to advise the administration on issues and concerns of students pertaining to the department, and generally strives to improve the school in hopes of enhancing the educational experience.

 American Institute of Aeronautics & Astronautics

 AIAA is the leading professional society for the field of aerospace engineering.
 The Purdue chapter works to support the institute's main objectives which is to advance the arts, sciences, and technologies pertaining to the aerospace field.